 Practice Safe Sex: Sexually transmitted infections (STIs) are caused by pathogens that are transmitted through sexual contact.
 To prevent STIs, use condoms consistently and correctly.
 Get tested regularly for STIs, especially if you have multiple sexual partners.

 STIs can have serious health consequences if left untreated.
+Here's the thing — early detection and treatment are essential for preventing complications.
 Some STIs can lead to infertility, chronic pain, and even cancer.
-Early detection and treatment are essential for preventing complications.
 Talk to your healthcare provider about STI testing and prevention.

 FAQ: Answering Your Questions About Pathogens